 IEEE Non-Member Early Rate (by February 15): $210.00

 Decision to run/cancel course: Thursday, February 22, 2024

 Speaker: Dan Boschen

-All set-up information for installation of all tools used will be provided prior to the start of class.
+All set-up information for the installation of all tools will be provided before the start of class.

 Topics / Schedule: